Roger Reeves

 Description

-Students will focus on the proportional relationships of the human head and face to achieve naturalistic resemblance in their drawings.
-Instruction in the use of line, shape, light, and shadow will be explored to achieve believable volumetric form.
+In their drawings, students will focus on the proportional relationships of the human head and face to achieve naturalistic resemblance.
+Instruction in line, shape, light, and shadow will be explored to achieve believable volumetric form.
 Black and white as well as color materials will be investigated.
-A model will be present during each class session and a variety of drawing approaches will be demonstrated.
-Discussion and presentations on contemporary portraiture and group and individual reviews of work are also included.
+A model will be present during each class session, and various drawing approaches will be demonstrated.
+Discussion and presentations on contemporary portraiture and group and individual work reviews are also included.

 |